-The agenda and the presentations of the points being discussed in the Standing Committee on Standing Committee on Plants, Animals, Food and Feed (PAFF) can be found in the "Animal Health and Welfare regulatory committee" page.
+The agenda and the presentations of the points being discussed in the Standing Committee on Plants, Animals, Food and Feed (PAFF) can be found in the "Animal Health and Welfare regulatory committee" page.

 The European Union has laid down prevention and control measures to be applied where African swine fever is suspected or confirmed either in holdings or in wild boars.
 These include information measures and measures to prevent and eradicate the disease.
 The overarching piece of legislation providing the tool for the control of African swine fever in the EU is Council Directive 2002/60/EC of 27 June 2002.

-Document SANTE/7113/2015 summarises the ASF Strategy for Eastern Part of the EU.
-The ASF Strategy is aimed to the Member States recently affected by the disease and to EU countries free from the disease with a risk of introduction of the disease and is intended to prevent the spread of the disease and eventually its eradication from the affected territories.
-This strategy was developed and updated taking into account the latest findings from EFSA.
+Document SANTE/7113/2015 summarises the Strategic approach to the management of African Swine Fever for the EU.
+The ASF Strategic approach is aimed to the EU countries affected by the disease and to EU countries free from the disease with a risk of introduction.
+It is intended to prevent the spread of the disease and eventually to eradicate the disease in the affected territories.
+This strategic approach was developed and updated taking into account the latest findings from EFSA and experience gained.

 These guidelines are based on: